 - Some patients will never need treatment so treating only exposes them to toxicities with no benefits.

-This may change for some patients with this new data, but with treatment moving towards fixed duration with novel agents, the place for this early intervention approach is controversial.
-Why take a medicine for years that you may never need and has not yet been shown to improve overall survival when taken early?
+This may change for some high-risk (i.e., del 17p) patients with the EHA 2019 data, but with treatment moving towards fixed duration with novel agents, the place for this early intervention approach is controversial.
+Why take medicine for years that you may never need, or not need for years, and that has not yet been shown to improve overall survival when taken early?
 Is taking it when needed just as good?
 Outside of a clinical trial, watch and wait is still the smart option.

 ACRONYM OF THE MONTH: TKI

-TKIs or tyrosine kinase inhibitors are drugs that work by blocking activation of different proteins.
-In CLL, they inhibit signaling pathways, preventing the cancer cell from communicating with other cells.
-Ibrutinib, idelalisib, and duvelisib are oral TKIs approved to treat CLL and others are in development.
+TKIs or tyrosine kinase inhibitors are drugs that work by blocking activation of different proteins or enzymes.
+In CLL, they inhibit B cell’s signaling pathway, preventing the cancer cell from communicating with other cells.
+Without the stimulation of communication, the CLL eventually cells die off.
+Ibrutinib, acalabrutinb, idelalisib, and duvelisib are oral TKIs approved to treat CLL and many others are in development.

 If the CLL Society has helped you or a loved one, please consider making a donation.